 "For years, financial pundits have warned that the Baby Boom generation would create a major drag on the stock market as they move into retirement," a newly released Vanguard report says.
 "Just as the Boomers' retirement savings helped drive up equity returns in the 1990s, the concern is that withdrawals from their IRAs and their 401(k)s will cause a steady drain on stocks in the near future.
 After all, money invested by Baby Boomers added up to almost 47% of all equity assets counted in a 2010 survey by the Federal Reserve System."

 The report says that since Boomers weren't all born at the same time, they won't all retire at the same time, either.
-While some hung up their commuting keys years ago, many Boomers will still be working well into the 2030s and beyond.
+While some hung up their commuting keys years ago, many Boomers will still be working well into the 2030s and beyond."That means any retirement-induced equity selloff would likely be gradual," Vanguard researchers say.

 The report notes the Census Bureau projection that the U.S. population will continue to be dominated by residents between the ages of 15 and 64 for decades to come -- still working, paying taxes, and investing.